oneeve8/kobble-data/content/Tutorial2.md

 But actually, GitHub is not just for developers.

-Some people have been using it for word document version controls because each project has its
+Some people have been using it for word document version controls because each project has its own repository and a unique URL, you can keep a version history.

 ***